jwl-7/c0de_gr1nd/python_explanations/advance_by_offsets.md

 # Advancing Through an Array
-In a particular board game, a player has to try to advance through a sequence of positions.
-Each position has a nonnegative integer associated with it, representing the maximum you can advance from that position in one move.
-You begin at the first position, and win by getting to the last position.

-Write a program which takes an array of _n_ integers, where _A_[_i_] denotes the maximum you can advance from index _i_, and returns whether it is possible to advance to the last index starting from the beginning of the array.
+You're given an array of nonnegative integers, and start at the first index.
+Each element in the array represents how far you can jump from that position.
+Determine if it is possible to reach the last index in the array.

 ## Examples
 ```